Meet Our Pastor

 Pastor Rogers organized the Glad Tidings Community Church of Oakland and pastored Glad Tidings for 16 years until retiring in August 2005 when he relocated to Houston, Texas.
 In Houston, he united with the Brookhollow Baptist Church, known as The Church Without Walls, where he was Coordinator of its Kerygma (Preaching) Ministry.
 He left Brookhollow in April 2019 to accept the appointment as Pastor of First Church.
 In May 2020, Bishop Staccato Powell appointed him to serve as Presiding Elder of the Bay Cities District.
 Presiding Elder Rogers continues to serve the District under the leadership of The Rt.
 Reverend George D. Crenshaw, Presiding Prelate of the Western Episcopal District.

-Ronald Rogers is a graduate of Livingstone College, with a bachelor’s degree in business education, and a Doctor of Divinity degree from Hood Theological Seminary, in Salisbury, North Carolina.
-November 10, 2019 marks his 55th year in the ministry.
+Ronald Rogers is a graduate of Livingstone College in Salisbury, North Carolina, with a bachelor’s degree in business education and a Doctor of Divinity degree.
+November 10, 2019 marked his 55th year in the ministry.
 Pastor Rogers and Frances Miller-Rogers, his wife of 36 years, reside in San Jose, California.